shari2289/Ball-Is-Life/README.md

 ## IceBox
--Following Option (to follow player interested)
+- Following Option (to follow player interested)
--Add Team Options (with ability to group and search by teams) -Add Search Options
+- Add Team Options (with ability to group and search by teams)
+- Add Search Options
--Add Comment Options
+- Add Comment Options
--Add more Stats Options
+- Add more Stats Options